medi-connect/medi-connect/docs/Documentation.md

     *   **Synchronous communication**: REST APIs (HTTP) are used to communicate between the client/frontend and microservices.

-    *   **Asynchronous communication** (future scope): To enable scalability, consider integrating message queues like RabbitMQ.
+    *   **Asynchronous communication** (future scope): To enable scalability, we consider integrating message queues like RabbitMQ.

 4\.
 Microservices and Responsibilities